At What Point Do You Start Making Money Selling Stock Footage?

 In this post, I’m breaking down exactly how long it can typically take for footage to sell once it’s uploaded across various sites, specifically Shutterstock, Pond5, and Adobe Stock.

-My first sale
+My first stock photo sale.

 I began my stock photography and video journey back in December of 2016.
 If you want to read the full story of my journey into stock and how much money I made the first few months, you can check all that out here.